sunpy/sunpy/doc/source/guide/plotting.rst

 Matplotlib provides two main pathways for plotting.
 One is meant for interactive use (e.g. command-line) and the other for non-interactive use (e.g. modules).
-It is important to recognize though that the interactive-use pathway (referred to as pyplot) just provides shortcuts doing many of the more advanced non-interactive functions in the background.
-It is therefore possible to switch between the two as necessary and convenient and it is possible to use pyplot in non-interactive way.
-In this manner pyplot is just a shortcut making it quicker to set up plot axes and figures.
+It is important to recognize though that the interactive-use pathway (referred to as pyplot) just provides shortcuts for doing many of the more advanced non-interactive functions in the background.
+It is therefore possible to switch between the two as necessary and it is possible to use pyplot in a non-interactive way.
+In this manner pyplot is just a shortcut to making it quicker to set up plot axes and figures.
 In order to get access to the full interactive capabilities of pyplot it is necessary to turn this feature on.
 This will be discussed below.
 Pylab is another matplotlib usage scenario but it is essentially just pyplot with the